sortecoevo/sortee/content/awards.md

 ## 2023 Awards

 **Nominations for the 2023 SORTEE are open now - submit your nominations via [GoogleForm](https://forms.gle/fez14JDVx2FcGWFp7).
 The nominations will close on 1 September 2023**.

+&nbsp;

 The winners will be announced during the SORTEE2023 conference (17 October 0700 UTC to 18 October 0700 UTC) and then posted on the [SORTEE website](www.sortee.org) and social media.

+&nbsp;

 This year we have two (redesigned) award categories: 2023 Student Award and 2023 Researcher Award - for details please see the descriptions below.

 &nbsp;